TomasCartman/Compilator/README.md

 # Compiler
 A compiler project to compile a language proposed by some teachers for the learning of the process of compilation

-This compiler is being made in **kotlin** language and for now it has only the lexical analyzer part
+This compiler is being made in **kotlin** language and for now it has only the lexical analyzer part complete and the parser in progress

+Another thing, I would say this is the one of the worst code I ever wrote. **Do not waste your time trying to understand it.**

 ## Lexical structure of language
 | Description  | Expressions  |